 ENTRY: Free but Bring a copy of your passport to register.

-You can visit the national park independently or join a half day guided tour like this.
+You can visit the national park independently or join a half day guided tour like this tour here.

 Apart from Penang National park, there are a few more things to do here in the nearby town of Teluk Bahang in case you have more time in hand.
 These include:

-Both these temples are located on opposite sides of Burmah lane and fall on the way to Batu Ferringhibeach.
-So you can make a quick stop hereto check them out on route.
+Both these temples are located on opposite sides of Burmah lane and fall on the way to Batu Ferringhi beach.
+So you can make a quick stop here to check them out en route.
 While the first one has the one of the largest reclining Buddhist statues in the world, the latter one is the oldest Buddhist temple in Penang.

 For dinner I recommend Bora Bora beach bar, a popular beach front shack which serves delicious seafood and has a good vibe.